UIUC-iSchool-DataViz/is445_bcubcg_fall2025/week11/lecture11p3.md

 notes:
-you'll see now a brow VSCode workspace option for in class activities
+we talked a bit about this last week, but reminder -- you'll see now a browser VSCode workspace option for in class activities

 ---